openstack-kr/knu_i18n_2025/README.md

 bash main.sh "gpt-4o" "ko_KR" "gpt"
 ```

+To speed up translation, you can increase the --workers value in main.sh, which controls how many batches are processed in parallel.

 ### 3-2.
 Choose Languages
 Please find your target Language code in below.
 We support 54 languages.